-When it comes to the holidays, the bountiful food comes to mind along with all the twinkle lights and gifts.
-Holidays can be full of joy, love and laughter, but can also be bad for our teeth if we are not careful.
-Lifetime Family Dental, located in Gilbert Arizona, wants everyone to have a safe and fun holiday season, and to ensure it doesn’t come with cosmetic or general dental disasters.
-There are some things you can be aware of in order to embrace the best of the season, while taking care of your teeth!
+When it comes to the holidays, images come to mind of twinkling lights, giving gifts, and special festivities that include delicious foods.
+Holidays can be full of joy, love, and laughter, but if you’re not careful, they can also be bad for your teeth.
+Lifetime Family Dental, located in Gilbert Arizona, wants you to have a fun holiday season without creating cosmetic or general dental problems.
+Here are some things to be aware of while enjoying all those celebrations.

 Naughty or Nice to Your Teeth

 Indulging in the abundance of sweet treats available during the holidays adds to the amount of sugar in your diet, which is hard on your teeth.
 Good oral routines can help to prevent Grandma’s cookies and candies from creating long-term problems in your dental health.